oeg-upm/soca/README.md

   --write-bucket [Bucket-id] \
   --username admin
  ```
-Once the influx has been setup and token created please ensure that SOCA is using said token for the summary function.
+Once the influx has been setup and token created please ensure that SOCA is using said token.
 Now is a good time to execute the SOCA configure command.
+Or edit the ./_installer.sh_ file to your needs and executing the script.

 ## Install from DockerFile